 The National Park Service prepares a variety of planning and environmental documents to help guide management of park resources.
 These documents also provide the opportunity for the public and other agencies to engage in the management and planning issues that face the seashore today.

-Climate Friendly Parks (CFP) Program at Cape Cod National Seashore - Read the park's Climate Friendly Action Plan and explore what we are doing to make park operations more sustainable.
+Sustainability: CCNS as a Climate Friendly Park - Read the park's Climate Friendly Action Plan and explore what we are doing to make park operations more sustainable.

-Major Projects and Compliance - Find major initiatives and National Environmental Policy Act documents through the following links.
+Major Planning & Design Projects and Compliance - Find major initiatives and National Environmental Policy Act documents through the following links.

 An 11-minute video describing the partnership between private landowners and the National Park Service to create the Cape Cod National Seashore, emerging threats and the work of non-profit land trusts to save land in the National Seashore.